 CBI is a year-round comprehensive college guidance program that works with students from the 6th – 12th grades to ensure that they have access to and can afford a college education.
-CBI’s full-time, school-based college counselor works closely with principals and teachers to promote a college-going culture that raises parent and student expectations.
-Counselors guide students to overcome barriers to college entry through early college awareness activities, application, financial aid and enrollment support.
+CBI’s full-time, school-based college counselor (Director of College Counseling, or DCC) works closely with principals and teachers to promote a college-going culture that raises parent and student expectations.
+DCCs guide students to overcome barriers to college entry through early college awareness activities, application, financial aid and enrollment support.
 As a result, CBI increases students’ college enrollment rates and helps secure the critical financial aid that makes higher education affordable and achievable.
 For CBI students, the question is not if but where they will go to college.

 Early college and career awareness activities

-Counselors assist students with registering and preparing for the PSAT and SAT exams and provide comprehensive financial aid counseling and assistance for students and their parents, especially in the 11th and 12th grades.
-In addition, counselors offer 12th graders one-on-one assistance with college selection, help students hone their interviewing skills, and assist seniors in the writing of essays, letters of recommendation, and resumes; manage each students' individual application process; and advocate on behalf of students via direct communication to admissions officers.
-Counselors also offer parent education and outreach for all aspects of the CBI program.
+DCCs (along with SAT partners such as Ivy Key and Kaplan) assist students with registering and preparing for the PSAT and SAT exams.
+DCCs offer 12th graders one-on-one assistance with college selection; help students hone their interviewing skills; and assist seniors in the writing of essays, letters of recommendation, and resumes.
+DCCs manage each students' individual application process and offer parent education and outreach for all aspects of the CBI program.